steveloughran/engineering-proposals/library-updates.md

 ### Continuous Releases of OSS artifacts

 I think we are going to have adopt a radical release process of 90-95% automated monthly releases with the option of interim OOB security fixes.
-We moed from specific product versions to timestamps "something-2026.07.14" and stop pretending that Semantic Versioning offers any guarantees of compatibility.
+We could think abovimg moving from specific product versions to timestamps ".2026.07.14" and stop pretending that Semantic Versioning offers any guarantees of compatibility.

 At the same time, the spread of the Shai Halud worm through the NPM package ecosystem shows us that a fully automated release process is deadly, especially when coupled with a build system where naively trusting the latest release is the usual dependency model.